aditisharma22/CanvasKit/README.md

 - **Visual Testing**: Interactive UI to test line-breaking with different locales
 - **Rule Checking**: Automatic validation against language-specific constraints

+## Code Improvements

+The codebase has been enhanced with:

+- **Comprehensive Documentation**: Detailed JSDoc comments for all functions
+- **Removed Hardcoded Values**: Configuration values extracted to constants
+- **Better Organization**: Code structured for improved maintainability
+- **Improved Error Handling**: More robust checks and validations

 ## Project Structure

 ```